ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 ## Variable selection

-the specific variables I select are vari
+the specific variables I select are vari[???]

+Driven by two factors: the kinds of changes I expect to see, and the categories of norms/privilege.

+"white" means non-Hispanic white

+"college-educated" means with a bachelors degree or graduate/professional degree

+"married" refers only to different-sex married couples; the Census Bureau recodes same-sex married couples to unmarried partners.

+simple average of medians;

+[FOOTNOTE] More sophisticated approaches, such as weighted averages. will do better with medians later!

 ## Modeling strategies